square/square-python-sdk/doc/api/catalog.md

 batches will be processed in order as long as the total object count for the request (items, variations, modifier lists, discounts, and taxes) is no more than 10,000.

+To ensure consistency, only one update request is processed at a time per seller account.
+While one (batch or non-batch) update request is being processed, other (batched and non-batched) update requests are rejected with the `429` error code.

 ```python
 def batch_upsert_catalog_objects(self,